TanGentleman/screenpipe-python-client/src/open_webui_workspace/README.md

 # Open WebUI Workspace

+This guide is in progress.
+It's possible to get this to a point where it's a one or two click install, but at the moment, it requires a bit of manual setup.

 PRE-REQ: Read the Open WebUI installation guide and have Open WebUI Workspace accessible.
 See https://docs.openwebui.com/getting-started/
 For easiest setup use a Docker container.
 Your URL will be something like http://localhost:8080.